Naoueldjouher/Naoueldjouher/README.md

 ## 🚀 Active & Past Projects

-### AMR-Flow — Cloud-Native Bacterial Genome Assembly and AMR Detection Pipeline
+### NextAMR — Cloud-Native Bacterial Genome Assembly and AMR Detection Pipeline
 **Nextflow | AWS Batch | Amazon S3 | Docker | Terraform | Streamlit**

-AMR-Flow is a cloud-native bioinformatics pipeline for bacterial genome assembly, annotation, and antimicrobial resistance gene detection.
+NextAMR is a cloud-native bioinformatics pipeline for bacterial genome assembly, annotation, and antimicrobial resistance gene detection.
 It supports short-read, long-read, and hybrid sequencing workflows and is designed for reproducible execution on AWS Batch.

 **Highlights:**
 - **Architected** a modular Nextflow DSL2 workflow for bacterial genome assembly and AMR detection.